Individual Investor Programme

-- make a contribution of €650,000 to the Maltese Government, which is deposited in the National Development Funds;
+- make a contribution of €650,000 to the Maltese Government, which is deposited in the National Development and Social Fund;

 - lease property in Malta for a minimum value of €16,000 per annum, or purchase property for a minimum value of €350,000; and